PajaspaceNet/PajaspaceNet/README.md

 ## 🚀 Interests
 - Automating daily tasks using Python.
-- Learning and experimenting with Machine Learning and Data Visualization.
 - I highly recommend visiting my forked repo of free programming books from the all world!
 [FreeProgrammingBook](https://github.com/PajaspaceNet/free-programming-books)

 ## 🛠️ Skills & Tools